Think in the morning; act in the noon; eat in the evening; sleep in the night. – William Blake

 Whether it is making changes to your bedroom environment, developing some simple mindset sleeping strategies, taking regular herbs or supplements, getting a medical check for hormonal imbalances or nutrient deficiencies, taking certain and specific actions, transforming your nutritional habits, or simply avoiding the things that are known to interfere with our sleeping patterns — the keys to a better night’s sleep may have the answers for you.

 Cultivate these keys and apply them to your new sleeping routine and you will sleep better and more soundly than ever before.

 Your Sleeping Environment

 The environment within which we sleep on a nightly basis is absolutely critical in the ongoing promotion of better sleeping habits and patterns.
-If our sleeping environment is substandard and does not fall inline with our biological needs, than it will simply interfere with our sleeping patterns and as a result we will suffer the consequences by getting inadequate amounts of quality sleep.
+If our sleeping environment is substandard and does not fall in line with our biological needs, then it will simply interfere with our sleeping patterns and as a result we will suffer the consequences by getting inadequate amounts of quality sleep.
 Here are some suggestions on things you can do to enhance your sleeping environment to promote a better and a more restful night’s sleep:

 Remove Clocks from View